onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 took nearly two and a half years I did it for the adventure says ed tip

-tape script 3.2 questions and answers 1 how far did ed walk he walked 6,000 miles - when did the journey begin it began in April 2008
+tapescript 3.2 questions and answers 1 how far did ed walk he walked 6,000 miles - when did the journey begin it began in April 2008
 3 where did the journey end it ended in